PostHog/posthog.com/contents/blog/10x-engineers-do-user-interviews.md

   - Product engineers
 ---

-When it comes to becoming a 10x engineer, most people think about writing more code, buying more monitors, or using the latest framework where everything is a macro.
+When it comes to becoming a 10x engineer, most people think about improving their typing speed, buying more monitors, or using the latest framework where everything is a macro.
 But, in reality, leverage comes from choosing the right problem, building the right solution, and using the right tools.
 This can only happen when you have a deep understanding of your users.
 It's the only way to build something that people want.

 ## Velocity vs. Speed